plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

     highest protocol among opcodes = 3

-When reading a pickle created with python2 with python3 that contains non-ascii characters in a field declared with OPTCODE `STRING` python3 is trying to interpret it as python3 string (py2 unicode) and we might end up getting a UnicodeDecodeError for this pickle in ZODB.serialize
+Python3 will wrongly interpret a pickle created with Python2 that contains non-ascii characters in a field declared with OPTCODE `STRING`.
+In that case we may end up with a UnicodeDecodeError for this pickle in ZODB.serialize

 .. code-block:: bash